-Speaker JOHN BOEHNER (Republican, Ohio): Our stand on the debt limit has been clear.
+JOHN BOEHNER: Our stand on the debt limit has been clear.
 There can be no tax hikes because tax hikes destroy jobs.

 HORSLEY: House Republicans got a briefing on the dire consequences if the debt ceiling is not raised in the next two and a half weeks, but Boehner seems in no hurry to force a vote.
 He plans to devote part of next week to a bill that would sharply limit future government spending.